 Creating a nonprobate transfer or modifying a nonprobate transfer in a manner that affects the disposition of property subject to the transfer, without the written consent of the other party or an order of the court.

 One of the most important things to note about ATROs is when they take effect.
 ATRO’s take effect for the Petitioner upon filing.
 However, they do not take effect for the Respondent until served with the Summons and Petition.
 While many might ignore the importance of the ATRO’s they are more relevant than many parties might think.
 It is extremely common for clients to ask questions such as “can I take my husband/wife off of my health insurance plan?” or “can’t I just take the kids and go see my parents in Michigan?”
 These questions are answered on the back of the Summons.
 However, it is not uncommon for parties to not realize they have the answers for failure to carefully review these documents.

 It is key for parties to keep in mind that the ATRO’s go to each party’s fiduciary duties owed to one another.
 As such, it is never a good idea for the Petitioner to go out and take a large chunk of money out of the community’s joint account or sell an item of significant value right before filing.
 Such conduct would clearly be considered a breach of that parties’ fiduciary duties.
-Here at Mello & Pickering, LLP with over 28 years combined experience, we can help you through the process of your divorce and ensure that you get through your divorce as efficiently as possible.
+Here at Mello & Pickering, LLP with 40 years combined experience, we can help you through the process of your divorce and ensure that you get through your divorce as efficiently as possible.